Tumi-D/getInnotized/README.md

 # GET INNOTIZED FRESH INSTALLATION

-This is an agency baning application.
-It concentrates on creating accounts, products, making payments, creating invoices, connecting to third party api's etc
+This page is going to be  used for updating new features released on the innotized framework thank yoou